Getting to the Marina

 Driving to Marina del Rey

 Driving into Marina del Rey from other parts of California is made simple with its proximity to major freeways.
-Marina del Rey is convenient to the 405, 10 and 105 freeways, and Lincoln Boulevard (Route 1).
+Marina del Rey is convenient to the 405, 10, and 105 freeways, as well as Lincoln Boulevard (Route 1).

-From the northern Los Angeles area, drive south on the San Diego Freeway (405-S), past the junction with the Santa Monica Freeway (10), and exit at the Marina Freeway (90).
-Take the Marina Freeway for approximately 3 miles.
+From the northern Los Angeles area, drive south on Interstate 405 (San Diego Freeway).
+Shortly past the junction with I-10 (Santa Monica Freeway), you’ll exit at Highway 90 (Marina Freeway).
+Take the 90 westbound for approximately 3 miles.
 As the freeway ends, turn left onto Mindanao Way, and drive into the Marina area.
 Turn left or right onto Admiralty Way to your destination.

-From the southern Los Angeles area, drive north on the San Diego Freeway (405-N), past Los Angeles International Airport, and exit at the Marina Freeway (90).
-Take the Marina Freeway for approximately 3 miles.
+From the southern Los Angeles area, drive north on I-405 (San Diego Freeway), past Los Angeles International Airport, and exit at Highway 90 (Marina Freeway).
+Take the 90 westbound for approximately 3 miles.
 As the freeway ends, turn left onto Mindanao Way, and drive into the Marina area.
 Turn left or right onto Admiralty Way to your destination.

-From the eastern Los Angeles area, drive west on the Santa Monica Freeway (10-W) to the San Diego Freeway (405-S).
-Exit at the Marina Freeway (90).
-Take the Marina Freeway for approximately 3 miles.
+From the eastern Los Angeles area, drive west on I-10 (Santa Monica Freeway) to southbound I-405 (San Diego Freeway).
+Exit at Highway 90 (Marina Freeway).
+Take the 90 westbound for approximately 3 miles.
 As the freeway ends, turn left onto Mindanao Way, and drive into the Marina area.
 Turn left or right onto Admiralty Way to your destination.

 Driving from LAX Airport to Marina del Rey